 A “critter control” company can greatly reduce the odds of this unpleasant problem happening to you and your family again.
 They accomplish this by inspecting your home’s exterior to find entry points and sealing them up, often with metal mesh.
 Locations where pipes and wires enter the home are common access points for mice, bats … you name it.

 If an animal control company or an exterminator finds a whole nest of mice (say, living in your attic space or ceiling), please keep in mind the harmful effects poisons could have on you and especially small children.

 So, it’s best not to use poison in an around your home.
 Another point to consider is that poisoned critters may die – and decompose – inside your walls where they cannot be reached.

 For these reasons, we recommend searching for a local pest control company that uses nontoxic methods or less-toxic chemicals.
 This article provides some tips on how to locate and work with a green pest control company and how to keep your beautiful home healthy for you and your family.

 Remember, no matter how rancid the odor, this, too, shall pass, and soon everything will be back to normal again.

 Although Molly Maid doesn’t specialize in critter control, we do know a thing or two about clean, fresh-smelling homes.
-If your home smells “not so great” without help from some poor varmint degrading in your wall, then talk to your local Molly Maid or call (800) 654-9647 about setting up a flexible house cleaning plan that can help freshen your home!
+If your home smells “not so great” without help from some poor varmint degrading in your wall, then contact your local Molly Maid to talk about setting up a flexible house cleaning plan that can help freshen your home!